Anastrozole (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, bone problems (such as osteoporosis), high cholesterol, or heart disease.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, bone problems (such as osteoporosis), high cholesterol, or heart disease.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.